Corporate Governance

 Incentive-based compensation which is linked to the Company's business results is based on audited financial results and may be corrected after the fact (and duly reimbursed by the beneficiary), if subsequent audits find errors which call for restatements of results.

 None of the Company's agreements with its Executive Directors and/or key employees include any overly generous termination-related clauses.
-Except as required by law, the Company does not grant long termination notice periods and/or any other termination-related benefits.
+Except as required by law, the Company does not grant overly long termination notice periods and/or any other termination-related benefits.

-No directors participate in decisions on their own remuneration.
+None of the directors participate in decisions on their own remuneration.

 Principle 9: Accountability and Audit, Risk Management and Internal Controls

-The Board is accountable to the Company’s shareholders.
-The Board provides the shareholders with periodical, and to the extent necessary and/or required – immediate, reports with regard to the business, financial and other aspects of the Company’s activities.
 The Board acknowledges that it is responsible for the governance of risks and the overall internal control framework but recognises that no cost-effective internal control system will preclude all errors and irregularities, as a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable but not absolute assurance against the occurrence of material errors or poor judgement in decision making.

 As the Company does not have a Risk Management Committee, the Board, Audit Committee and Management assume the responsibility of the risk management function.
 Management reviews regularly the Group’s business and operational activities to identify areas of significant risks as well as appropriate measures to control and mitigate these risks.
 Management reviews all significant policies and procedures and highlights all significant matters to the Board and the Audit Committee.